Watertown MA real estate — Charles River and neighborhood view

 2026 Market Overview

-Watertown sits 5–7 miles west of downtown Boston along the Charles River — one of the few inner-ring markets where a single-family home under $1.1M is still attainable and multifamily investment still pencils.
-The three property segments tell three different stories in 2026: single family absorption at 130% (firmly seller's market), condo absorption at 45.7% (down from 289.6% in 2022, giving buyers real options), and multifamily recovering from a 33.3% floor in 2024 back to 79.8% — healing, not distressed.
+Watertown sits 5–7 miles west of downtown Boston along the Charles River — one of the few inner-ring markets where a single-family home near $$1.14M is still attainable and multi-family investment still pencils.
+The three property segments tell three different stories in 2026: single-family absorption at 87% (still a seller's market with homes closing above list), condos at 63% after a sharp 2025 dip, and multi-family the buyer-leverage play — absorption at just 40% and sale-to-list slipped below par to 97.5%.

 Life science development has added a structural demand layer.
 Several major biotech and pharma campuses now operate in Watertown — creating employment density that supports residential demand independent of broader market cycles.
 This is the same dynamic that drove Cambridge's Kendall Square appreciation, and Watertown is absorbing that spillover at a fraction of Cambridge prices.